 Key Colony Beach Golf & Tennis Club

 A modest but lovely 9-hole golf course is situated in lovely Key Colony Beach, just across the Sadowski Causeway from Marathon, Florida.
-You can go to Key Colony Beach Golf & Tennis if you’re seeking a public golf course in Marathon.
+You can go to Key Colony Beach Golf & Tennis if you’re seeking some fun things to do in Marathon.
 You’ll be glad to know that this course offers golf club and cart rentals if you’re a visitor to the Florida Keys.

 This municipal course would be the best vacation for novices, despite not being in Key West.
 The Key Colony Beach Golf Course has just nine holes and reasonable yardages and is worth the journey for a few rounds with friends.
 You might be better suited to staying at the Key West Golf Club if you seek a more difficult course because the focus at Key Colony Beach is relaxation.